|Nutrition Facts (per serving)|

 Gather the ingredients.

 Over a gentle heat, melt the oil and butter in a large saucepan.
 Add the finely sliced onion and cover the pan with a lid.
-Cook the onions slowly for approx. 10 mins or until the onions are soft and translucent.
+Cook the onions slowly for approximately 10 minutes or until the onions are soft and translucent.
 Have a peek now and again to make sure the onions are not browning.

 Add the sugar plus the balsamic vinegar to the onions and stir well.
 Cover again with the lid and continue to cook for a further 5 minutes, again taking care to make sure they do not burn.